Debanjana Kundu

 Publications

-2. Statistics for Iwasawa Invariants of Elliptic Curves II (with Anwesh Ray)
+2. Statistics for Anticyclotomic Iwasawa Invariants of Elliptic Curves (with Jeffrey Hatley and Anwesh Ray)

 Journal version